grotius-cnc/hal-core/Readme.md

 Hal_core is a lightweight cnc and robot controller in progress.
+It uses mature kernel technologies based on hal.
+It makes advanched usage of high end c++ libraries to do advanched calculations in realtime.

+Hal-core is written as a universal program where all kind of kinematic models are welcome.

+Multiple machines can be controlled at the same time.
+Multiple gcode's can be applied to a certain machine id.

+My latest work can be found in the /component/matrix/ dir.

 Matrix project examples:
 ![nice_update](https://user-images.githubusercontent.com/44880102/144340945-7b1ca7d0-0a15-4c99-9e8a-21b7baecbea0.jpg)